-What will a local search inform me about the property I am purchasing in Betws Y Coed?
+What will a local search reveal regarding the house we're purchasing in Betws Y Coed?

-Betws Y Coed conveyancing often starts with the applying for local authority searches directly from your local Authority or through a personal search company such as PSG The local search is essential in every Betws Y Coed conveyancing purchase; as long as you wish to avoid any unpleasant surprises after you move into your new home.
-The search should reveal data on, amongst other things, details on planning applications applicable to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen topic areas.
+Betws Y Coed conveyancing often starts with the applying for local authority searches directly from your local Authority or via a personal search organisations for instance Searchflow The local search plays a central role in most Betws Y Coed conveyancing purchase; that is if you don’t want any unpleasant surprises after you move into your new home.
+The search will supply data on, amongst other things, details on planning applications relevant to the premises (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 subject areas.

-I opted to have a survey done on a property in Betws Y Coed in advance of instructing lawyers.
-I have been told that there is a flying freehold overhang to the house.
-My surveyor advised that some banks may not issue a loan on such a house.
+I decided to have a survey completed on a property in Betws Y Coed in advance of retaining lawyers.
+I have been informed that there is a flying freehold aspect to the house.
+The surveyor advised that some lenders will refuse to issue a loan on a flying freehold property.

 It varies from the lender to lender.
 Lloyds has different instructions for example to Nationwide.
 If you e-mail us we can check via the appropriate bank.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Betws Y Coed.
 Conveyancing will be smoother if you use a solicitor in Betws Y Coed especially if they are familiar with such properties in Betws Y Coed.